couchbaselabs/node-ottoman/README.md

 #### Ottoman v2 main goals

-- Add support to Couchbase SDK 3
+- To add support to Couchbase SDK 3.

-- Add typescript support
+- To add typescript support.

-- Update Documentation and Examples

-...and many more, new features coming soon.
+- To have a powerful query builder built-in.
+- To allow adding indexes to improve queries performance.
+- To have extendable Schemas using statics, methods, hooks.
+- To have Pluggable Schemas.

 ## Documentation